 Medicare Rebates For Online Video Therapy

-Medicare provides rebates of $126.50 per telehealth session under certain circumstances allowing you to get some money back for your Zoom and Skype sessions:
+Medicare provides rebates of up to $136.35 per telehealth session under certain circumstances allowing you to get some money back for your Zoom and Skype sessions:

 How does payment work?

 Payments are taken either via direct deposit into our bank account of through our clinical portal, Halaxy, which is also able to process rebates where available.

 What is the cost of telehealth therapy?